Hawraa7/Portfolio-Project-3/README.md

 In my project, which runs in the Code Institute mock terminal on Heroku, the platform enables users to interactively manage a stock portfolio, simulating trading activities like buying, selling, depositing, and withdrawing funds, all while maintaining an up-to-date portfolio value.

-In this Project-Portfolio, the Platform offers tools to manage and track the investment, showing gains, losses, and asset allocation.
+In this Portfolio-Project, the Platform offers tools to manage and track the investment, showing gains, losses, and asset allocation.

 Here is the live version of my project.